dotnet/designs/accepted/2023/preview-apis/preview-apis.md

                 AttributeTargets.Event |
                 AttributeTargets.Interface |
                 AttributeTargets.Delegate, Inherited = false)]
-public sealed class RequiresPreviewFeaturesAttribute : Attribute {
+public sealed class PreviewAttribute : Attribute
-    [EditorBrowsable(EditorBrowsableState.Never)]
-    public RequiresPreviewFeaturesAttribute() {}
-        : this(PreviewScope.LibraryAndPlatform) {}

-    [EditorBrowsable(EditorBrowsableState.Never)]
+{
-    public RequiresPreviewFeaturesAttribute(string? message)
+    public PreviewAttribute(string diagnosticId);
-        : this(PreviewScope.LibraryAndPlatform, message) {}

-    // NEW
-    public RequiresPreviewFeaturesAttribute(PreviewScope scope) {}

-    // NEW
-    public RequiresPreviewFeaturesAttribute(PreviewScope scope, string? message) {}

-    // NEW
-    public PreviewScope scope { get; }
+    public string DiagnosticId { get; }
     public string?
-Message { get; }
-    public string?
-Url { get; set; }
+UrlFormat { get; set; }
 }
 ```

-### Analyzer
+### Compiler Behavior

-The analyzer will be changed as follows:

-* APIs marked with `PreviewScope.LibraryAndPlatform` can only be used if the
- consumer is also marked with `PreviewScope.LibraryAndPlatform`.

-* APIs marked with `PreviewScope.Library` can only be used if the consumer is
-  marked with either `PreviewScope.LibraryAndPlatform` or
-  `PreviewScope.Library`.

-We should add a new diagnostic ID when library-level preview APIs are being used
-without opt-in (i.e. the second case above).
+The compiler will raise a diagnostic when a preview API is used, using supplied
+diagnostic ID.
+The severity is always error.

+The semantics are identical to how obsolete is tracked, except that it will
+always raise a diagnostic regardless of whether the call site is marked as
+preview or not.
+There is also no special treatment when both caller and callee
+are in the same assembly -- any use will generate a diagnostic and the caller is
+expected to suppress it, with the usual means (i.e. `#pragma` or project-wide
+`NoWarn`).

 ## Tracking Items